craigsapp/ratioscore/doc/pitch/index.md

 ---

 Pitches are stored in `**ratio` spines (columns).
-Each `**ratio` spine will be converted into a track when converting the score into a Standard MIDI File, and only one note can be active in the spine/track at any given time.
+Each `**ratio` spine will be converted into a track when outputting to a Standard MIDI File, and only one note can be active in the spine/track at any given time.
 Pitches remain active in a spine until another one is given further down in the spine, or if `0` is used to turn off a pitch.
-The duration of the pitch is controlled by a <a href="/time">timeline</a> found in another separate spine.
+The duration of the pitch is controlled by a <a href="/time">timeline</a> found in a separate spine.

 Pitches can be represented in various units.
-The basic representation is as a rational number, such as `3/2`, which represents a just perfect fifth above the reference pitch.
+The basic representation is a rational number, such as `3/2`, representing a just perfect fifth above the reference pitch for the spine.
 This can alternatively be given as the floating-point number `1.5`, or as `701.955c` in cent units.
-Mathematical expressions such as `(3/2)*(80/81)^(1/4)` can be used to describe the ratios, which in this case means a just perfect fifth flattened by 1/4th of the syntonic comma.
+Mathematical expressions such as `(3/2)*(80/81)^(1/4)` can be used to describe ratios, which in this case means a just perfect fifth flattened by 1/4th of the syntonic comma.
 Irrational numbers for equal-temperament can use exponentiation, such as `2^(7/12)`, which is equivalent to `700c` (700 cents) for an equal-tempered perfect fifth).

-Usually pitches are described as intervals compared to a reference pitch, but they can also be given as a specific frequency, such as `300z` for 300 Hz, or `60.5m` for an equal-tempered quarter-tone sharp of middle C (using A-440Hz as a reference).
+Usually pitches are described as intervals compared to a reference pitch, but they can also be given as specific frequencies, such as `300z` for 300 Hz, or as a fractional MIDI note number, such as `60.5m`, which represents an equal-tempered quarter-tone sharp above middle C (using A-440Hz and equal-temperament as a an implicit tuning reference for MIDI pitches).

 <h2 data-sidebar="Reference"> Reference pitch </h2>

-The reference pitch is specified in the form   `*ref:A4`, where `A4` is the A above middle C.  A reference pitch is required for pitches described as ratios (fractions, real numbers, including mathematical expressions).
-Frequency and MIDI number pitches do not use a reference pitch.
+The reference pitch is specified in the form   `*ref:A4`, where `A4` is the A above middle C.  A reference pitch is required for pitches described as intervals (fractions, real numbers, including mathematical expressions).
+Frequency and MIDI number pitches do not rely on a reference pitch.

 Below is an example of playing harmonics of three different
 references: